Head Full of Honey (2014 film): Plot

-Retired vet Amandus (Dieter Hallervorden) suffers from Alzheimer's disease.
+Retired vet Amandus has Alzheimer's disease.
 A speech he holds at his wife Margarete's funeral reveals his deteriorating mental state.
-When his son, Niko (Til Schweiger) and his granddaughter, Tilda (Emma Schweiger) visit him, they see that he can no longer live on his own because of his mental condition.
+When his son Niko and his granddaughter Tilda visit him, they see that he can no longer live on his own.
 Niko convinces Amandus to move into his house near Hamburg.

-Niko is married to Sarah (Jeanette Hain), but their marriage is in danger because his wife has a romance with her boss, Serge (Jan Josef Liefers).
+Niko is married to Sarah, but their marriage is in danger because his wife has a romance with her boss, Serge.
 Amandus's presence in the household causes disputes between Niko and Sarah.
 For example, Amandus nearly causes a fire in the kitchen while trying to bake a cake, which Sarah only prevents in the nick of time.

 While Amandus's mental state continues to degrade, a summer fête is thrown in the garden.
-Because of his disease, Amandus causes a disaster which leads to Sarah moving out.
-Niko now believes that moving his father to a retirement home has become inevitable, however his daughter, Tilda does not think that this is the way Amandus should be treated.
-Instead, she wants to travel to Venice with her grandfather, where he and his wife Margarete had spent their honeymoon.
-Tilda is told by her paediatrician, Dr. Ehlers (Tilo Prückner) that visiting places the sick person knows well can help living with the disease.
-They start their trip by car, but soon get into a car crash which is caused by Amandus ignoring a red traffic light.
-Tilda then decides that they should go by train, which also fails when Amandus accidentally leaves the train.
-Tilda pulls the emergency brake to stop the train and runs after him.
+Because of his condition, Amandus causes a disaster which leads to Sarah moving out.
+Niko now believes that moving his father to a retirement home has become inevitable, however his daughter Tilda does not think that this is the way Amandus should be treated.
+Instead, she wants to take her grandfather on a trip to Venice, where he and his wife Margarete had spent their honeymoon.
+Tilda has been told by her paediatrician Dr. Ehlers that visiting places the sick person knows well can help living with the disease.
+They start their trip by car, but soon get into a car crash when Amandus ignores a red traffic light.
+Tilda then decides that they should go by train.
+When Amandus accidentally leaves the train, Tilda pulls the emergency brake and runs after him.
 The police are now searching for them, so they hide in a toilet cabin.
-In the evening, the janitor, Erdal (Fahri Yardim) finds them and helps the two continue their journey to Venice.
-Going by a sheep lorry, they get stopped by the police but manage to flee before they get caught, and find shelter in a monastery.
-The Mother Superior (Claudia Michelsen) is so touched by their story that she drives Tilda and Amandus to Venice.
+In the evening, a janitor helps them continue their journey to Venice.
+Going by a sheep lorry, they get stopped by the police but manage to flee and find shelter in a monastery.
+The Mother Superior is so touched by their story that she drives Tilda and Amandus to Venice.